thinc-org/awesome-stack/src/pages/things/helix-editor.md

 ---

-title: helix-editor
+title: "helix-editor"

 tag:

   - terminal
   - editor

-desc: A minimal terminal text editor with a focus on speed and simplicity.
+desc: "A minimal terminal text editor with a focus on speed and simplicity."

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---